ocatak/trustworthyai/README.md

 ## Acknowledgements

-This book and the accompanying repository have been made possible by the collaborative efforts of the course "DAT945: Secure and Robust AI Model Development" at the University of Stavanger, Norway, and the support from [NORA.AI](https://www.nora.ai), the Norwegian Artificial Intelligence Research Consortium.
+This book and the accompanying repository have been made possible by the collaborative efforts of the course [`DAT945: Secure and Robust AI Model Development`](https://www.uis.no/en/course/DAT945_1) at the University of Stavanger, Norway, and the support from [NORA.AI](https://www.nora.ai), the Norwegian Artificial Intelligence Research Consortium.
 We extend our gratitude to all contributors and supporters of this project.